Prediction of the Solar Polar Fields in 2026: An Unusually Weak Level Across the Last Five Solar Cycles: results

 Using the HMI synoptic magnetogram of CR 2225 as the initial condition, we simulate the evolution of the solar surface magnetic field from CR 2225 to CR 2303 (December 2019--October 2025).
 Figure \ref{fig:sml_hmi} presents the results from simulations with Flow 1 and Flow 2, together with those from pole-filled HMI synoptic maps, including the magnetic butterfly diagram, the axial dipole strength, and the polar fields averaged over $60^\circ$--$75^\circ$.
 The transport parameters in both simulations are adjusted to yield the same axial dipole strength (Figure \ref{fig:sml_hmi} (c)).
 The constrained flow (Flow 1) reproduces all three observational features, demonstrating its good performance.
 Flow 2, although capable of reproducing the axial dipole strength and the magnetic butterfly diagram (not shown), fails to match the observed polar fields (Figure \ref{fig:sml_hmi} (d)), with large deviations emerging from 2023 onward, around and after the time of the polarity reversal.

-We then hindcast the polar fields during 2023--2024, a period that includes the polarity reversal.
-Predicting the polar fields near reversal is particularly challenging and therefore provides a stringent test of the model's accuracy.
+We then hindcast the polar fields during 2023--2024, a period characterized by prominent surges.
+Because the polar-field evolution is strongly modulated by these surges, predictions during 2023--2024 are particularly challenging and therefore provide a stringent test of the model accuracy.
 Using the HMI synoptic magnetogram of CR 2266 as the initial condition, we simulate the surface magnetic field evolution over 2023--2024, with results shown in Figure \ref{fig:test_pred}.
-Figure \ref{fig:test_pred}(a) displays a prominent negative surge in the northern hemisphere and a prominent positive surge in the southern hemisphere during 2023-–2024.
+Figure \ref{fig:test_pred}(a) displays a prominent negative surge in the northern hemisphere and a prominent positive surge in the southern hemisphere during 2023--2024.
 The simulated butterfly diagram in Figure \ref{fig:test_pred}(b) reproduces these surges, although the simulated southern surge captures only part of the observed one.
 This is because the observed southern surge results from a sequence of active regions emerging over roughly half a year, many of which appeared after CR 2266 and thus are not included in the simulation.
 The simulation also produces a positive surge in the north and a negative surge in the south, originating from the leading-polarity flux of ARs emerging during and slightly before CR 2266.
 These features do not appear in the observations because they were later declined by ARs that emerged after CR 2266.

 Figures \ref{fig:test_pred} (c) and (d) show the predicted northern and southern polar fields, together with their associated uncertainties for 2023--2024.
 The polar field is computed as